Fraccs/ts-wol/README.md

 ## Usage

-> The program only accepts one parameter which is the `macAddress` of the makine to wake-up.
+> The program only accepts one parameter which is the `macAddress` of the machine to wake-up.

 ### If installed with npm -g